Nine Sols: Plot

-Nine Sols is a 2D action-platformer in which the player controls Yi, who aims to defeat the Nine Sols to get revenge.
-The focus is on melee combat mixed with side-scrolling platforming and deflection mechanics.
-Yi's basic attack is slashing with a sword, but he can also deflect enemy attacks, which allows him to absorb and accumulate Qi.
-Yi can then dash through his opponents to attach talismans powered by Qi, which can be charged before exploding.
-In addition to his sword, Yi also uses a bow for ranged combat.
-In regard to movement, Yi can run, jump, double jump, wall jump, dash on the ground and in the air, climb, wall run, and grapple.

 Development

 The game was announced on March 22, 2022.
 Red Candle Games, a Taiwanese company behind Detention and Devotion, led the game's development.
 The game's combat was heavily inspired by Sekiro: Shadows Die Twice, Katana Zero, and Hollow Knight.

 The game's theme song, eponymously titled "Nine Sols", is performed by Taiwanese indie rock band Collage, with vocals in Taiwanese Hokkien and English.

 Reception

 Nine Sols received "generally favourable" reviews, according to the review aggregation website Metacritic.
 Nic Reuben of Rock Paper Shotgun said he had mostly ignored platform games until Nine Sols, but its gameplay converted him into a fan of the genre.
 Despite Nine Solss difficulty, he said it made him feel invincible, and he praised the game for being full of creativity.